newwayland/baseline-economy/notes/issues.md

     not receiving a wage at that point.
 Other context suggests this should have been “reserved wage”.

-5. Employed Households will jump jobs if they find a new job offering more than the minimum of their current wage rate or the reservation wage.
+5. Employed Households will change jobs if they find a new job offering more than the minimum of their current wage rate or the reservation wage.
 The unemployed however will not take a job unless they get more than the reservation wage.